Exitron: In Arabidopsis

 Exitron splicing affects 3.3% of Arabidopsis protein coding genes.
 11% of intron regions were composed of exitrons and 3.7% of AS events detected in a sample were exitron splicings.
 The regulation of EIS in tissues is controlled by certain stresses, which serves as a regulatory role in plant adaptation and development.

+In human cancers

+A analysis showed that exitron splicing affected 63% of human coding genes and that 95% of those events were tumor-specific.
+It was found that exitron splicing occurred more frequently in cancer tissues (63%), compared to normal human tissue cells (17%), with the highest rate of exitron splicing occurring in ovarian, esophageal, stomach, and acute myeloid leukemia tumors.
+Using a generalized additive model, researchers determined that exitron splicing dysregulation in cancers could largely be explained by differential expression of splicing factors.

 Effects

 Exitron splicing has been found to be a conserved strategy for increasing proteome plasticity in both plants and animals since it affects plant and human protein features in a similar manner.
 When exitrons are spliced out of a sequence, it has resulted in internally deleted proteins and affected protein domains, disordered regions, and various post-translational modification sites that impact protein function.
 Spliced exitrons can result in premature termination of a protein, while in contrast, a non-spliced exitron results in a full-length protein.

 The processing of these exitrons has been found to be sensitive to cell types and environmental conditions and their splicing is linked to cancer.
-The impairment of EIS can potentially contribute to the initiation of cancer formation through its effect on several cancer related genes.
-These genes include cancer marker genes and genes involved in cell adhesion, migration, and metastasis.
+The impairment of EIS can potentially contribute to the initiation of cancer formation through its effect on several cancer-related genes.
+These genes include oncogenes and genes involved in cell adhesion, migration, and metastasis.

+EIS also facilitated the discovery of novel cancer driver genes.
+One of the significantly exitron-spliced genes (SEGs), NEFH, which rarely experiences mutations, was identified as a novel tumor suppressor in prostate cancer.
+Exitron splicing has the potential to introduce highly immunogenic neoantigens, which can be targetable with immunotherapy, thereby providing a promising avenue for cancer treatment.